 To learn more about working in the Animation Industry, you can listen to our PODCAST with Sean on our Soundcloud Stream.

-Norm Roen graduated from Sheridan College’s three year animation program as a traditional animator.
+Norm Roen graduated from Sheridan College’s three-year animation program as a traditional animator.
 He’s done a variety of work all over the world from South Korea, Taiwan and China.
-For these careers his clients consisted of Disney, Universal and Studio Bin Vancouver.
+For these careers, his clients consisted of Disney, Universal and Studio Bin Vancouver.
 Norm also worked as an overseas director in Shanghai for Berliner Film Company.
 His jobs have included animator, layout artist, background painter, director and overseas director.
-Norm has had an exciting teaching career at Harbin University of Science and Technology in China, and now passes on his wealth of knowledge and expertise in 2D animation, to students at Centre for Arts and Technology.
+Norm has had an exciting teaching career at Harbin University of Science and Technology in China and now passes on his wealth of knowledge and expertise in 2D animation, to students at the Centre for Arts and Technology.

-Vincenzo currently works as a animation supervisor at Yeti Farm Creative and continuse to pursue new and exciting projects that challenge and inspire him.
+Vincenzo currently works as an animation supervisor at Yeti Farm Creative and continues to pursue new and exciting projects that challenge and inspire him.